Sarnak's conjecture in quantum computing, cyclotomic unitary group coranks, and Shimura curves: Deducing Theorem from Main Theorem

+We now return to prove the theorem. \begin{proof} It follows by combining \cite[Cor.~5.4.1]{S2} and \cite[Ex.~6.3.4]{S2} that if $G$ is a group generated by torsion elements acting on a tree $X$ without inversions, then $G\backslash X$ is a tree.
+If we replace $X$ by its barycentric subdivision, we do not affect the truth of the conclusion, since we only introduce vertices of valence $2$ and do not change the existing ones.
+Thus we do so, ensuring that $G$ acts without inversions and that $G\backslash X$ is a tree.

 Fix for all time an isomorphism $G\cong S_4\ast_{D_4}D_n$.
-Now let $v\in X$ be a vertex stabilized by $S_4$ and let $w\in X$ be a vertex stabilized by $D_n$.
-Such vertices exist since every finite group acting on a tree has a fixed point.
-Although we only assumed that $\Stab(v)\supseteq S_4$, in fact $\Stab(v)=S_4$ since $S_4$ is a maximal finite subgroup of $G$.
-Notice that $D_4$ fixes both $v$ and $w$; hence it fixes the path $\tau = v\! -\! w$ between them.
-Consider the first edge $e$ of $\tau$ that isn't stabilized by $S_4$; we can clearly assume without loss of generality that $e$ is the first edge of $\tau$.
+Now choose $v, w\in X$ to be a pair of vertices stabilized by a $D_n$-conjugate of $S_4$ and by $D_n$ respectively such that $d(v,w)$ is minimal among such pairs.
+Such vertices exist since every finite group acting on a tree without inversions has a fixed point; see \cite[Example 6.3.4]{S2}.
+By applying the same element of $D_n$ to $v, w$ we may assume that $\Stab(v) \supseteq S_4$.
+In fact $\Stab(v)=S_4$ since $S_4$ is a maximal finite subgroup of $G$.
+Notice that $D_4$ fixes both $v$ and $w$; hence it fixes the path $\tau = (v = v_0, \dots, v_n = w)$ between them.
+By hypothesis $v_k$ is not stabilized by any $D_n$-conjugate of $S_4$ for any $k>0$; it follows from the lemma, together with the observation just made, that it is not stabilized by any $G$-conjugate of $S_4$.